ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

   }
 }

-// Challenge: Western medical ASI may not account for traditional medicine
+// Challenge: Western medical AXI may not account for traditional medicine
 // Solution: Hybrid systems that integrate traditional and modern knowledge
 ```